iohzrd/temper/README.md

 ### Entropy Generation

+1. Seed from OS entropy (`/dev/urandom` on Linux)
-1. Run N-body physics simulation on GPU
+2. Run N-body physics simulation
-2. Hash particle positions/velocities with BLAKE3
+3. Mix particle positions/velocities with xorshift operations
-3. Extract random bytes from hash output
+4. Extract random bytes from mixed state
-4. Repeat
+5. Repeat

+This acts as an **entropy amplifier** - a small amount of true randomness (8 bytes) is expanded into a high-throughput stream (~5 GB/s) through chaotic dynamics.

 ## Performance